 Bill Hill Scholarship Program

-Dufferin County is pleased to present the Bill Hill scholarship program consisting of five one-time $2,500 scholarships.
-The program introduced by former Warden Bill Hill in 2012, is intended to recognize outstanding students from the county who will be pursuing post-secondary education and/or training.
+Dufferin County is pleased to present the Bill Hill scholarship program consisting of seven one-time $2,500 scholarships.
+The program introduced by former Warden Bill Hill in 2015, is intended to recognize outstanding students from the county who will be pursuing post-secondary education and/or training.

 - Science and Technology (includes Health Sciences, Engineering, and General science programs)